NULabNortheastern/digitalassignmentshowcase/mapping/intro_us_history-fall2020-heefner/README.md

 <h2>Summary of Module</h2>

 This module will go over components of storytelling and how these components may be integrated into maps.
-This module will also provide a spreadsheet template for organizin and gathering data for maps.
+This module will also provide a spreadsheet template for organizing and gathering data for maps.
 Specifically, these two in-class workshops will teach students how to use the [Knight Lab's StoryMap](https://storymap.knightlab.com/) web-browser application by providing step-by-step instructions, a sample map, and sample data for students to use to practice building their own maps.

 <h2>Learning Goals</h2>